Javanosa/MiddleEarth-Tweaks/Wiki.md

 ### Vertical Slabs
 - Press Keybind V to toggle while holding a Slab
-- Sneak to use facing direction while placement
+- Sneak to use view direction while placement
+- Just one item and no extra crafting needed
 - You can disable this feature completely in `config > General > VerticalSlabs = False`
 - Synchronized with server

-### Potion IDs
-- Supposed to relieve issues with other Mods using the same ID
-- Will be synced with server
+### Ally Conquest Spawns
+- Fixed a bug where conquest cant be decreased by fighting allies spawned from conquest
-- Option can be found in `config > General > KillPotionID`
+- Option to disable Allies spawning from conquest `Config > General > allyConquestSpawns`
-- Free IDs usually are: `0, 24, 25, 26, 27, 28, 29, 31`

 ### Mount Speeds
 - Speed values can be reverted and changes anytime, they dont affect the world itself.